-Applications for NATA 2019 has been relased in the month of January 2019.
-To apply for NATA 2019 exam Click Here
+Applications for NATA 2020 has already been released.
+To apply for NATA 2020 exam Click Here

 All the major Architecture schools in India accept NATA score.
 They use the NATA scores as admission criteria.
 For these schools, 50% weightage is given to the NATA score and 50% weightage to the 12th Standard board exam scores.